 Former ‘Sputnik kid’ turned Rutgers professor in high-level company at SETI 50th anniversary conference.
 Scientists who monitor the skies for hints of intelligent life beyond Earth’s boundaries felt a glimmer of hope last month when word came of a faraway planet potentially capable of sustaining life.
 Christopher Rose, an engineering professor at Rutgers, welcomed the announcement of Gliese 581g, a so-called exoplanet which is orbiting a star about 20 light-years away in the constellation Libra.

 October 7, 2010

 The Laboratory for Computational Imaging and Bioinformatics (LCIB), directed by Dr. Anant Madabhushi, recently acknowledged four very distinguished women within the Biomedical engineering (BME) department at Rutgers University for their unique achievements within the field.

-September 3, 2010
+September 24, 2010

-The National Science Foundation has awarded a three-year, $7.5 million grant to a Rutgers-led research team to develop a future Internet design optimized for mobile networking and communication.
+NEW BRUNSWICK, N.J. – The National Science Foundation has awarded a three-year, $7.5 million grant to a Rutgers-led research team to develop a future Internet design optimized for mobile networking and communication.
 The team of nine universities and several industrial partners has dubbed its project “MobilityFirst,” reflecting the Internet’s evolution away from traditional wired connections between desktop PCs and servers toward wireless data services on mobile platforms.